candle care 101

 Did you know that a candle has a memory?

 The way in which you first light and burn your soy candle sets the way your candle will continue to burn.
 The first burn is the most important step in getting full enjoyment from your soy candle!
 The key is to burn your candle until you create a melt pool.
 This is when the melted soy wax spans to the edge of the glass holder.
-This will differ with the dough bowl and specialty candles.
 If you do not let the soy wax burn to the edge it will create a memory ring wherever it stopped burning.
 The candle will never burn to the edges and you will end up burning a tunnel down the center of your candle.
 Our cotton/paper wicks are designed to burn low and slow.
-It may take up to 4-6 hours in our 12 oz single wicked candles to complete that desired melt pool!
-With the Dough Bowls, you must trim the wicks a little long - and allow the wax to burn towards the other wicks.
-Dough Bowls are designed to not reach the edge of the bowl.
-There will be some wasted wax, but this is done for safety.
 We have tried and tested all of our candles, they are made to burn a specific way and will complete a melt pool.
 We are not responsible for poor burning habits that damage the candle.
+We calculate 1 hour per inch of jarred candles to reach the sides of the jar, depending on many factors it may take longer.
+Follow all candle safety measures.

 Make sure you have time to enjoy your candle